-Memorial Library furnishes the campus community with access to over 63,000 books, DVDs and a periodical collection of 400 print journals and magazines.
+Memorial Library furnishes the campus community with access to over 63,000 books, DVDs and an extensive online periodical collection of journals and magazines.
 Its range of e-journals and e-books run into the thousands and continually expands in numbers.
 Library research guides and databases can be accessed by currently enrolled students here: kwu.libguides.com/home.
-Help is available from the KWU librarians in person and at library@kwu.edu.
+Help is available from the KWU librarian in person and at mailto:library@kwu.edu.

 Memorial Library hosts the Albert Nelson Student Success Center and also has 30 networked computer stations on its first floor.
 Each unit gives users access to the internet, printers, the Memorial Library Online Catalog, the Kansas Library Catalog and numerous subscription databases, many of which provide the full-text of the journal and periodical articles.
 The first floor also offers current magazines and newspapers.
-The second floor houses the main book collection and two study rooms for group work.
+The second floor houses the main book collection, a study room, various individual study spaces, and space for group work.
 The library offers interlibrary loan services, class reserve materials, a scanner, a microform/microfiche reader and face-to-face and virtual reference services.
 Library staff members provide information literacy instruction to individuals and classes upon request.
 Additionally, Memorial Library engages in resource-sharing relationships with libraries of all types across the United States.